Superannuation & Retirement Savings Calculator

 How much super do I need to retire comfortably?

-ASFA estimates a comfortable retirement requires about $595,000 for singles and $690,000 for couples (2024).
-This assumes you own your home and receive a part Age Pension.
+ASFA estimates a comfortable retirement requires approximately $595,000 for singles and $690,000 for couples (2024 figures).
+This assumes you own your home outright and receive a part Age Pension.
+These figures are updated annually.

 What return should I assume for my super?

-Balanced/growth funds have historically returned 6–8% per year over long periods.
+Balanced and growth funds have historically returned 6–8% per year over long periods.
 Conservative funds return 4–5%.
-Check your fund's historical performance as a guide.
+Check your fund’s 10-year net return on their website as a guide — past performance doesn’t guarantee future results.

 When can I access my super?

-You can access super at your preservation age (60 for anyone born after 1 July 1964) if you've retired or met another condition of release.
+You can access super at your preservation age (60 for anyone born after 1 July 1964) if you’ve retired or met another condition of release.
+You can access it tax-free after age 60.
 The Age Pension starts at 67.

-Usually yes — concessional contributions are taxed at 15% inside super, which is lower than most people's marginal rate.
-This makes salary sacrifice one of the most tax-effective savings strategies available to Australians.
+Usually yes — concessional contributions are taxed at 15% inside super, which is lower than the marginal rate for anyone earning above $45,000.
+The tax saving compounds over time, making salary sacrifice one of the most effective wealth-building strategies available to Australians.